Visiting Yosemite in September

 drawbacks of visiting in september

 Although not as busy as the earlier summer months, there is still a crowd in September.
-This means long lines for shuttle buses, difficulty obtaining permits and expensive peak season accommodation rates.
-Even though it is really crowded and obtain permits is harder, it is not impossible— plan your trip well in advance, and be flexible.
+This means long lines for shuttle buses, difficulty obtaining permits, and expensive peak season accommodation rates.
+Lines of traffic can build up both at the entrance to the park and in the valley, especially if an unexpected event occurs such as a bear on the side of the road or a car accident.
+There is pretty much only one road in the valley, so when it becomes busy there is no other alternative to turn off on.
+These kinds of events can back traffic up for hours.
+However, despite the large crowds and difficulty getting permits and reservations, it’s not impossible to plan an enjoyable trip to Yosemite in September.
+Make sure to plan your trip far in advance and to remain flexible about activities and schedules.
 To avoid the stress of getting permits and to get off the beaten path, we recommend going with a guiding company.

 - Get an early start: the earlier you rise, the more of the park you have to yourself before the crowds arrive.